Exabyte-io/documentation/docs/infrastructure/clusters/directories.md

 ![Cluster Home Contents](/images/cluster-home-content.png "Cluster Home Contents")

-!!!note "Dropbox and Job Scrip Templates explanation"
-    These two folders are of general applicability and are explained [in this page](../../data-on-disk/directories.md).
+Th "dropbox" and "job_script_templates" folders are present under both Cluster Home and [Login Home](../login/directories.md) and are explained in more detail [in this page](../../data-on-disk/directories.md).

 ## Shared Folders for Organizations